campusbeats/campusbeats.github.io/index.md

 To use the profile and filter pages, authentication is required.
 The user must log in (i.e. be authenticated) through the UH test CAS server and the returned authenticated username within CAS must be an exact match to the username specified in the URL.
 For example, the authenticated user `bob` is the only user who can access his pages such as `http://localhost:3000/bob/profile`.

-A template-based authorization following the recommendatiosn in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions) is used to restrict the contents of the application to authorized users only.
+A template-based authorization following the recommendations in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions) is used to restrict the contents of the application to authorized users only.

 An If_Authorized template, defined in [If_Authorized.html](https://github.com/bowfolios/bowfolios/blob/master/app/imports/ui/layouts/user/if-authorized.html) and [If_Authorized.js](https://github.com/bowfolios/bowfolios/blob/master/app/imports/ui/layouts/user/if-authorized.js) is implemented for the template-based authorization.